 New waiting times methodology for community services

-The PSC Performance team supported Sussex Community Foundation Trust to improve how waiting times are recorded, reported, and managed.
+The PSC Transformation team supported Sussex Community Foundation Trust to improve how waiting times are recorded, reported, and managed.

-In close partnership with clinical and operational staff at Sussex Community Foundation Trust, The PSC Performance team worked to:
+In close partnership with clinical and operational staff at Sussex Community Foundation Trust, The PSC Transformation team worked to:

 1. Design and pilot a standardised waiting times methodology, identifying what data the Trust needed to collect to inform operational review, improvement, and planning

 2. Collaborate with Trust leadership and pilot services to ensure clinical and operational suitability for a community services setting and digital feasibility

 3. Manage the design of subsequent programme roll-out

 1. Designing and piloting a standardised wait times methodology

 The PSC engaged with clinical and operational leads to co-design an innovative maximum waiting times methodology that can be applied to diverse community services in order to provide better visibility of clinical risks associated with waiting times and proactive flagging of potential waiting times breaches.

 Informed by a rapid gap analysis of existing data capture and reporting, we co-identified i) 5 key patient waits which the Trust needed to monitor and ii) a methodology for applying clinically-appropriate maximum waiting times for each wait, dependent on patients’ levels of clinical risk.